MediaMath/lambda-cron/README.md

 * "Your scheduled rule is triggered within that minute, but not on the precise 0th second"

 Be aware of this.

-####  Higher frequency for a task is LambdaCron frequency.

-It means that if LambdaCron run every hour and the task expression is set for every 15 min. the task will run once an hour.
-When LambdaCron runs it will executed all tasks scheduled for the period of time until next execution.

-For example, if LambdaCron runs every hour (at mininute 00) and there is a task scheduled for minute 30, it will run at minute 00.
-LambdaCron will run again next hour.

 ## Getting Started